 Usage of Collection Letter

-A collection letter is used to legally notify a debtor to pay up the amount owed and notify the debtor of the date by which they must repay the debt, else the creditor takes legal action.
-Also, it serves the purpose of being a record of notice as the creditor is required to give four notices before hiring a collection agent or writing the debt off as a bad debt.
-A collection letter must be sent to the approved residence of the customer or the home address of the customer.
-The debtor has 30 days within which they can dispute the validity of the collection letter.
-If, however, the debtor does not dispute the validity of the collection letter in 30 days, the collection letter remains valid.
+This letter is used to legally notify a debtor to pay up the amount owed and notify the debtor of the date by which they must repay the debt; otherwise, the creditor takes legal action.
+Also, it serves the purpose of being a record of notice, as the creditor is required to give four notices before hiring a collection agent or writing the debt off as a bad debt.

 Writing a Collection Letter